-- Medicines prescribed by a medical practitioner - Medicines that are in date - Medicines that need to be administered in excess of 3 times perday. - Medicines in their original container, as dispensed by a pharmacist - Containers with labelling identifying the child by name and with original instructions for administration, - dosage and storage in English/Georgian.
+- Medicines prescribed by a medical practitioner - Medicines that are in date - Medicines that need to be administered during school stay/school/study time. - Medicines in their original container, as dispensed by a pharmacist - Containers with labelling identifying the child by name and with original instructions for administration, - dosage and storage in English/Georgian.